Home Search Contents Feedback Links

 Grandmaster Beaman hold four Black Belts in four different styles.
 He holds a first-degree Black Belt in Shotokan, third-degree Black Belt in Kyokushinkai, second class black sash in Gung-Fu, and a Master's degree in Bando.
 He fought from the age of 35 to 42 in Full Contact Karate / Kick-Boxing and was one of the oldest champions in the United States of America.
 Grandmaster Beaman was a four time national champ in the middle weight division in Bando, East-Coast Full Contact Karate Champion, ranked number two in the world by the PKA and WKA and a Pennsylvania and New Jersey State Light Heavy-Weight Kick Boxing Champ.

-All of Grandmaster Beaman sons, (Carl, Robert and Rahman) are all expert Black Belt practitioners.
+All of Grandmaster Beaman sons, (Carl, Robert and Rahman Abdullah) are all expert Black Belt practitioners.
 Grandmaster Carl Beaman's contributions to the Martial Arts has earned him many awards and he was inducted into two pretigious World Martial Arts Halls of Fame.
+I am so honored to have known him and have been trained by him since 1971.
+He was truly one of my great Grandmasters, friend, mentor and teacher.

 CONTACT US- CLICK HERE